 3) Press and hold the two areas for about 1 minute (a little longer if the temperature is lower).
 I find that the following hand position is the easiest to get a good hold.

 4) There are two approaches at masking the ears and making them look more natural.
 The professional and involved method requires painting flesh latex to hide the seam.
 Wait until the latex dries, and paint another layer until you have a nice smooth transition from latex to skin.
 Once the final coat is dry use make-up to paint the area and blend it in..

 I used to spend hours applying make-up to hide the seams of the elf ears.
 Now I use my hair to hide the front flap that attaches to your temple, and use ear cuffs to hide the bottom seam on the back curve.
 It takes 30 seconds and looks great!

-If you are wearing the troll or large anime ears, we recommend putting a small dab of spirit gum on the lip of the back side of the ear.
+If you are wearing one of our Large Styles of ears, we recommend putting a small dab of spirit gum on the lip of the back side of the ear.
 Because of their height, this helps prevent the larger elf ears from flipping forward over your ears.

 Removing your elf ears

 If you followed our instructions here, it is very simple to remove the ears.
 Just grab the ears at the tip, and gently pull away from your head and towards your shoulder.
 The prosthetics will flip over the ear, and peel off.

 You can remove any spirit gum residue left on your skin by scrubbing with soap and water.
 Or if you plan to use the ears quite often, you can use spirit gum remover to more easily remove the residue from your skin.
 However, if you only intend to infrequently use the elf ears, soap and water should be fine.